You are not logged in.

 * What cute acronym should be used?
 ALRISC?
 RISC-VAL?
 [Insert additional stupid marketing-type acronym here]

 I know I have a lot of reading to do and experience to gain.
-Anyone who can chime in is appreciated, just in case this turns out to be a Platform of the Future(TM) wink Thanks, all smile
+Anyone who can chime in is appreciated, just in case this turns out to be a Platform of the Future(TM) Thanks, all

 Clemmitt Sigler